dcernst/dcernst.github.io/_posts/2013-10-07-eulers-research-rules.md

   5. Never rest content with an imperfect or incomplete argument.
 If you cannot complete and perfect it yourself, lay bare its flaws for others to see.
   6. Never abandon a problem you have solved.
 There are always better ways.
 Keep searching for them, for they lead to a fuller understanding.
 While broadening, deepen and simplify.

-Lipton&#8217;s blog post also lists &#8220;Euler&#8217;s Research Rules.&#8221; My main motivation for reposting them here is to remind myself to follow them!
+Lipton's blog post also lists "Euler's Research Rules."
+My main motivation for reposting them here is to remind myself to follow them!

  [1]: http://arxiv.org/abs/1303.1856
  [2]: http://en.wikipedia.org/wiki/Leonhard_Euler